yegor256/blog/_drafts/_altruism.md

 where they call it a counterproductive leadership style associated with a stressful environment characterized by high levels of role stress and interpersonal conflicts;
-or Abdul Qayyum Chaudhry et al. in their study
-_Impact of Transactional and Laissez Faire Leadership Style on Motivation_, where they confirm that workers are more motivated in those banks where transaction leadership style is used.
+nor do Abdul Qayyum Chaudhry et al. in their study _Impact of Transactional and Laissez Faire Leadership Style on Motivation_, where they confirm that workers are more motivated in those banks where transaction leadership style is used.
 Neither does Gary Yukl in his critical article
 _An Evaluation of the Conceptual Weaknesses in Transformational and Charismatic Leadership Theories_.

-No matter how we call it, a transactional management or an inspirational leadership, team work is always about an _exchange_ of
+No matter what we call it, a transactional management or an inspirational leadership, team work is always about an _exchange_ of
 values: 1) team members give their time and skills, and 2) the team pays them back, either with cash, or appreciation, or a good office atmosphere.